sangeetabhatia03/covid19-short-term-forecasts/README.md

   countries that have at least 100 cases of COVID-19, and at least 10 cases in the last week.
 Note that this means the number of countries for which forecasts are produced could vary every week.
 The data will be available in the github repo by Friday 5 PM.
+In addition to the case numbers, we will also provide a serial interval distribution, which we strongly recommend is used by all teams.
 - Each team them produces forecasts of daily incidence, and estimates of effective reproduction number and makes them available in a standard format (to be specified).